abuulhassanrao/Data_Engeering_End_to_End_Projects/README.md

 Contributions are welcome to extend analytics, add new visualizations, or improve pipeline efficiency.

 ---

-## License

-This project is open-sourced under the MIT License.

----

 ## Contact

-For any queries or help, please open an issue or contact [your-email@example.com].
+For any queries or help, please open an issue or contact abuulhassanrao21@gmail.com

 ---